-For the 2014 Official Rules, please click here.
+For the 2016 Official Rules, please click here.

 We would like to bring to your attention some important changes to the Competition rules.
 These changes are based on feedback from teams, judges, and coaches, and are meant to make the Competition experience more fair and enjoyable for all participants.
 Please note some of the important changes below:

 While Participating Competitors, Coaches and Observers may observe other Participating Teams' Oral Argument Sessions, only the four (4) student Team Members (2 for the VICTIMS and/or PETITIONERS and/or COMMISSION and 2 for the STATE) giving their oral argument presentations, as well as one of the team's coaches and the Judges on the Bench, may take notes during the Oral Argument Session.
 No other individual in attendance may record (either in video or audio) or take notes of the proceedings.
 Anyone caught taking notes will be expelled from the courtroom and penalties may be awarded to Teams found violating this rule.
 The Coach that wishes to take notes must identify themselves at the beginning of the session, when prompted by the Bailiff.
 These notes may not be shared or discussed with members of other Teams.